Jeeaaasus/youtube-dl/README.md

   Here you have to replace `<PATH>`.
 This is where on your Docker host you want youtube-dl to download videos.
 Example: `-v /media/youtube-dl:/downloads`

-  Remember that if the directory that does not yet exist on the Docker host, Docker does not automatically create it for you and the command will fail.

 # Env Parameters
 `-e <Parameter>=<Option>`